 The project “Killing Time” is a good example of this.
 For me this booklet is about religion, digitalism and a sudden danger.
 However, I’m not trying to impose this on the reader.
 The story (and as I see it: almost all art) is to be placed in your own frame of reference: what does the story convey to you?
 In my opinion that’s where art really gets interesting.

-I grew up surrounded by technology, a so-called digital native.
-I don’t know any better.
-When I was twelve years old I got my first mobile phone; technology and I haven’t parted since.
-This resulted in digitalism taking in an evident role throughout virtually everything I create.
+I grew up surrounded by technology; I’m a so-called digital native.
+The way in which technology influences our modern human lives intrigues me.
+This fascination results in digitalism taking in an evident role throughout virtually everything I create.

 This becomes apparent in one of my latest projects called “This Is My Room”.
 The project has the form of an interactive website in which the viewer is encouraged to explore the webpage by clicking on various objects.
 “This Is My Room” is created entirely on the computer and examines to what extent a digital space can substitute the role of a physical place.